The Queer Emporium

-The Queer Emporium is an LGBT+ social enterprise and café in Cardiff, Wales.
-It consists of a collective of over 15 local LGBT+ businesses operating in the same premises.
+The Queer Emporium is an LGBT+ social enterprise and was a café and shop in Cardiff, Wales, almost exclusively operated by trans, intersex and non-binary community members.
+The physical store consisted of a collective of over 15 local LGBT+ businesses operating in the same premises, which closed in 2026.

 History

 The Emporium was founded in June 2021, originally as a pop-up shop in the Morgan Arcade for that year's Pride Month.
 However, after meeting significant success, the shop became permanent in Royal Arcade.

 In March 2022, the Emporium announced that it would be hosting the first Queer Fringe Festival to be held in Cardiff history in Pride Month 2022.
 Later that month, the Iris Prize announced a partnership with the Emporium to host a series of film screenings, with profits going to Trans Aid Cymru.

 Cabaret-style tables set out in Royal Arcade for an event in June 2025.

 The Emporium has "grown into a thriving hub for queer culture and connection", hosting events both in the shop and in Royal Arcade once the arcade has closed for the evening, including free and affordable events such as a queer parents morning, crafting clubs and "speed friendshipping".
 They also offer community aid programmes such as a binder recycling scheme.

 For Pride Month 2025, The Emporium worked with Jack Arts and photographer Chillee Noir to create a poster campaign around Cardiff.